-From hard-hitting investigations, to reports that helped change state laws, to unforgettable human interest stories, Dennis Ferrier has been telling stories in Middle Tennessee for almost 25 years.
+From hard-hitting investigations, to reports that helped change more than a dozen state laws, to unforgettable human interest stories, Dennis Ferrier has been telling stories on television for more than 3 decades.

-To this day, one of his favorite things to do is get in a car with a photographer and drive all over Tennessee to listen to other people tell their stories.
+To this day, one of his favorite things to do is to drive all over Tennessee to listen to other people tell their stories.

 He was recently presented with the Atlantic Institute's Lifetime Achievement Award for his reporting.
 He's also a past recipient of the Child Advocacy National Reporter of the Year Award for his reports on children's issues.